 Regardless of the methodology, the best addiction treatment programs strive to help individuals recover in a safe, trusting environment.
 Therapists, counselors and other staff members help individuals develop better self-awareness, higher self-esteem, stronger interpersonal skills and peer empathy.
 These attributes are the building blocks for sustainable sobriety.

 At 1st Step Behavioral Health in Pompano Beach, Florida, multiple forms of addiction therapy help patients achieve lasting recovery.
 If you or someone you love is ready to make a change, 1st Step Behavioral Health provides the focused treatment you need.
-Call 1st Step Behavioral Health now at (866) 319-6126 and take the first step to lasting recovery.
+Call or text 1st Step Behavioral Health now at (866) 971-5531 and take the first step to lasting recovery.